TDEE Calculator

 Find answers to common questions

-• While this calculator provides a good estimate, individual TDEE can vary due to factors like genetics, body composition, and specific daily activities.
-It's best to use this as a starting point and adjust based on your personal results.
+• While this calculator provides a good estimate (typically within 10-15% of actual TDEE), individual TDEE can vary due to factors like genetics, body composition, NEAT (non-exercise activity thermogenesis), and specific daily activities.
+It's best to use this as a starting point and adjust based on your personal results over 2-4 weeks.

 Related Calculators